-The Oxfordshire Record Society publish transcripts, abstracts and lists of the primary sources for the history of Oxfordshire and work to stimulate interest in archives relating to the county.
-The annual subscription, currently only £12, supports the Society's work and entitles members to receive each volume published and a free visit to an historical site at each AGM.
+Founded in 1919, the Oxfordshire Record Society publishes transcripts, abstracts and lists of the primary sources for the history of Oxfordshire.
+It also works to stimulate interest in county's archives.
+The annual subscription, which remains only £12, supports the society's work and entitles members to receive a copy of each volume published during the particular membership year.
+Members are also entitled to attend the AGM, usually held in an Oxford college or other historic building.

-Recent volumes issued by the Society include:
+Recent volumes issued by the society include: